 “Localization refers to the adaptation of a product, application, or document content to meet the language, cultural and other requirements of a specific target market (a locale).
 Localization is sometimes written as l10n, where 10 is the number of letters between l and n.
 Often thought of only as a synonym for translation of the user interface and documentation, localization is often a substantially more complex issue.

 Localization can entail customization related to:

 - Use of currency

 - Collation and sorting

 - Symbols, icons, and colors

-- Text and graphics containing references to objects, actions or ideas which, in a given culture, may be subject to misinterpretation or viewed as insensitive.
+- Text and graphics containing references to objects, actions, or ideas that, in a given culture, may be subject to misinterpretation or viewed as insensitive

 - Varying legal requirements, and many more things…

 Localization may even necessitate a comprehensive rethinking of logic, visual design, or presentation if the way of doing business (e.g., accounting) or the accepted paradigm for learning (e.g., focus on individual vs. group) in a given locale differs substantially from the originating culture.”